SFGLab/LoopSage/README.md

 And of course, the result - the distribution of loops in equilibrium -  depends on temperature of Boltzmann distribution $T$.

 ## Packages to install
-Install a python 3.10 environment and run
+Install a python 3.10 environment and OpenMM 8.0 and run

 ```
 pip install -r requirements.txt